nubenetes/awesome-kubernetes/docs/message-queue.md

 ## KEDA.
 Kubernetes Event Driven Autoscaling
 - [KEDA](https://keda.sh/) Kubernetes Event-driven Autoscaling.
 Application autoscaling made simple.
 - [Dzone: Autoscaling Your Kubernetes Microservice with KEDA](https://dzone.com/articles/autoscaling-your-kubernetes-microservice-with-keda) Introduction to KEDA—event-driven autoscaler for Kubernetes, Apache Camel, and ActiveMQ Artemis—and how to use it to scale a Java microservice on Kubernetes.
+- [tomd.xyz: Event-driven integration on Kubernetes with Camel & KEDA 🌟](https://tomd.xyz/kubernetes-event-driven-keda/) Can we develop apps in Kubernetes that autoscale based on events?
+Perhaps, with this example using KEDA, ActiveMQ and Apache Camel.

 ## eBooks
 - [O'Really: Streaming data](http://streamingsystems.net/)